sonereker/vss/README.md

-**Deprecated!** Extension was removed from Safari Extension Gallery after a major upgrade and is no longer maintained.

 # VSS

+## Deprecated! — Extension was removed from Safari Extension Gallery after a major upgrade and is no longer maintained.

 ![image](VSS.safariextension/Icon-64.png)